Blog | Personal Finance

 Thus, while it’s simple to understand the difference between an asset and a liability, it’s not easy to spend your life building a cash-flowing portfolio of assets.
 It takes a lot of work to become an expert on finding and acquiring great assets, but it’s also a lot of fun.
 It may be simple, but it also takes practice.

-I’ve spent my life learning how money works and continue to do so.
-My commitment to you is to continue sharing my knowledge, making it as clear and simple as possible.
+The Rich Dad commitment to you is to continue sharing this knowledge, making it as clear and simple as possible.
 Your commitment should be to get true understanding and to dedicate your life to learning as well.
 That is the true path to being rich.

 Original publish date: July 10, 2018